airbnb/css/mate-api.md

-Why?
+>❓Why?
 Easier to re-use and test the behavior